jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 security testing and remediation tasks can disrupt their workflow and make the software development lifecycle less predictable and more expensive.
-GitHubs solution is to make supply chain security tools easy and convenient for developers to use as they code, building best practices into the daily workflow.
-In addition to our commercial GitHub Advanced Security offerings, we make these capabilities available free of charge to open\-source developers, because OSS is a part of everyones supply chain.
+GitHub’s solution is to make supply chain security tools easy and convenient for developers to use as they code, building best practices into the daily workflow.
+In addition to our commercial GitHub Advanced Security offerings, we make these capabilities available free of charge to open\-source developers, because OSS is a part of everyone’s supply chain.
+Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 125

+24m
+vulnerabilities remediated by developers Note 14

+94%
+businesses in the United States use open\-source components Note 15

+61%
-Empower Users, Customers, and Developers Cybersecurity Tech Accord principles mapping index on page 12524m vulnerabilities remediated by developers Note 1494% businesses in the United States use open\-source components Note 1561% of businesses have been impacted by supply chain attacks in the past year Note 1612,404 expert\-reviewed security advisories Note 17
+of businesses have been impacted by supply chain attacks in the past year Note 16

+12,404
+expert\-reviewed security advisories Note 17
 How GitHub secures the software supply chain
 Code Scanning: Powered by the CodeQL static